aidan4231/LinearRegression/README.md

 # LinearRegression
-Linear Regression model in python developed in jan2024
+Linear Regression model in python developed in jan2024 for determining students success in tests.